 IT professionals gain an average 9 per cent salary increase immediately after receiving certification, and 29 per cent over the long term, versus peers who are not certified.
 (CompTIA, Employer Perceptions of IT Training and Certification, Jan 2011)

 And here's some great news addressing Microsoft Certifications in particular:

 Microsoft Certified Systems Engineer, Microsoft Certified IT Professional and Microsoft Certified Systems Administrator are among the top 25 highest-paying IT certifications.
 (Global Knowledge, 15 Top-Paying Certifications for 2015)

 Advice from the IT professionals, going forward

 Each of the professionals mentioned in this article continues to develop their own plans for further certifications, and they have some advice to offer.

 "My key recommendation is prepare, prepare, prepare.
 Get some books, attend a course (virtual or classroom) and build labs.
 Earn your experience by doing … start with earning a certification of a product you already know.
 This will make studying easier, passing your exam rate will go up, and your self-confidence will boost.
 That's what you need for taking another exam.
 And before you know it, you will have your MCSA, MCSE or MCSD credential". — Peter De Tender

 "Start with what you know.
 I knew Windows 95 cold so I started with that.
 If you know XP cold then work on that.
 If the certification exam is no longer offered then work on the next one you are best at.
 Once you have that move on to what is most prevalent in the market (notice I said prevalent and not "hot").
 Server 2008 R2 may be getting ready to sunset and the certifications will be going offline soon but they are the most relative to the job market now.
-Master those and certify yourself on them and THEN start going toward the bleeding edge that is Server 2012". —Jason Zandri
+Master those and certify yourself on them and THEN start going towards the bleeding edge that is Server 2012". —Jason Zandri